UPHL-BioNGS/Grandeur/README.md

 More information about the trail leading up to this landmark can be found at [https://utah.com/hiking/grandeur-peak](https://utah.com/hiking/grandeur-peak)

 Grandeur is a [Nextflow](https://www.nextflow.io/) workflow developed by [@erinyoung](https://github.com/erinyoung) at the [Utah Public Health Laborotory](https://uphl.utah.gov/).
 "Grandeur" is intended to be a species agnostic sequencing analysis workflow to paired-end Illumina sequencing quality control and assurance (QC) and serotyping in a local public health laboratory.

+"Grandeur" is meant to augment CDC's [PHOENIX](https://github.com/CDCgov/phoenix) nextflow workflow, which is the recommended usage.
+In principle, the cleaned reads and contigs from PHOENIX undergo additional quality metric and serotyping steps, with a heavy emphasis on [fastANI](https://github.com/ParBLiSS/FastANI) and [AMRFinderPlus](https://github.com/ncbi/amr).

-"Grandeur" takes paired-end Illumina reads, removes adaptors with [fastp](https://github.com/OpenGene/fastp) and PHIX with [bbduk](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/), and creates contigs through _de novo_ alignment of the reads with [spades](https://cab.spbu.ru/software/spades/).
-Then a variety of QC and serotyping tools are employed.
-This workflow is similar to multiple workflows and tools such as [Cutshaw](https://staph-b.github.io/staphb_toolkit/workflow_docs/cutshaw/), [Dryad](https://staph-b.github.io/staphb_toolkit/workflow_docs/dryad/), [Foushee](https://staph-b.github.io/staphb_toolkit/workflow_docs/foushee/), [Tredegar](https://staph-b.github.io/staphb_toolkit/workflow_docs/tredegar/), [Spriggan](https://github.com/wslh-bio/spriggan), other potential workflows in the [staphB toolkit](https://github.com/StaPH-B/staphb_toolkit), or [Bactopia](https://github.com/bactopia/bactopia), and the authors or maintainers of this workflow will not be offended if an alternative is used.
+"Grandeur" can be a standalone workflow that takes paired-end Illumina reads, removes adaptors with [fastp](https://github.com/OpenGene/fastp) and PHIX with [bbduk](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/), and creates contigs through _de novo_ alignment of the reads with [spades](https://cab.spbu.ru/software/spades/).

-"Grandeur" can also take in fastas and [prokka](https://github.com/tseemann/prokka)-annotated gff files to create a phylogenetic tree.
-Additional fastas includes genomes downloaded from NCBI or contigs generated from another workflow, such as the ones listed above or [Donut Falls](https://github.com/UPHL-BioNGS/Donut_Falls).
-Fasta files can be serotyped and QCed in the processes that accept fasta/contig files.
+"Grandeur" can also take in fastas.
+Additional fastas includes genomes downloaded from NCBI or contigs generated from another workflow, such as [Donut Falls](https://github.com/UPHL-BioNGS/Donut_Falls).
 The gff files created via [prokka](https://github.com/tseemann/prokka), are used by [roary](https://sanger-pathogens.github.io/Roary/) to define and align a core genome (a core genome is the genes that all the provided isolates share, also known as a [pan-genome](https://en.wikipedia.org/wiki/Pan-genome)).
 This multiple sequence alignment is used to create a tree with [iqtree2](http://www.iqtree.org/) and SNP matrix with [snp-dists](https://github.com/tseemann/snp-dists).
 As this workflow is dependent on the core genome, all of the fasta files put into this sub-workflow must be the _same species_ (or predicted to have some sort of similar origin, so related plasmids will work as well). [@erinyoung](https://github.com/erinyoung) strongy recommends that the end user checks `'grandeur/roary/summary_statistics.txt'` after running to ensure that the number of genes in the core genome makes sense.

 "Grandeur" is also a workflow of the [staphb-toolkit](https://github.com/StaPH-B/staphb_toolkit)